-All documents and annexes needed for project management are sent to you by PMU personnel either in project/programme preparation package, project/programme start package or by request on e-mail.
+All documents and annexes needed for intervention management are sent to you by PMU personnel either in intervention/programme preparation package, intervention/programme start package or by request on e-mail.
 The annexes are not included in these guidelines, but most can be found on the PMU website www.pmu.se/en.
-The rest are sent as needed by the responsible PMU coordinator during the planning stage of a project, or following project approval.
+The rest are sent as needed by the responsible PMU coordinator during the planning stage of a intervention, or following intervention approval.